All Episodes

 It's not there.

-But I read this one, and I'm going to share excerpts of it with you anyway, because it's stunning how similar.
+But I read this one, and I'm going to share excerpts of it with you anyway, because it's stunning how similar Bin Laden sounds to Democrats.

 It's Friday, folks.

-Live from the Southern Command in Sunny, South Florida.
+Live from the Southern Command in sunny South Florida.

-It's open line Friday.
+It's Open Line Friday.

-Yahoo!
+Yip, Yahoo!

-Goody goody gumdrops and all of that.
+Goody-goody gumdrops and all of that.

 One hour to go as we head into the Independence Day weekend.

-Open line Friday.
+Open Line Friday.

-I Rush Limbo.
+I Rush Limbaugh.

 Get out of the way.